-Director, Smithsonian Institution Traveling Exhibition Service and Smithsonian Affiliates
+Director, Smithsonian Institution Traveling Exhibition Service and Smithsonian Affiliations

-Myriam Springuel is the director of the Smithsonian Institution Traveling Exhibition Service (SITES), and Smithsonian Affiliates.
-SITES is the oldest traveling exhibition program in the world, and the Affiliates Program, which began in 1996, has more than 200 members around the country.
+Myriam Springuel is the director of the Smithsonian Institution Traveling Exhibition Service (SITES), and Smithsonian Affiliations.
+SITES is the oldest traveling exhibition program in the world, and Smithsonian Affiliations builds strategic partnerships with more than 200 organizations in the U.S., Puerto Rico and Panama.

 For more than 65 years SITES has been the Smithsonian’s main exhibits ambassador beyond Washington, D.C.
 Current exhibitions range from “Destination Moon: The Apollo 11 Mission,” featuring the command module Columbia from the National Air and Space Museum, to “Water/Ways,” an exhibition from Museum on Main Street (MoMS).
 A collaboration with state humanities councils, MoMS brings cultural resources and develops capacity around small exhibitions in rural communities across the nation.